ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   This operator takes a single Boolean value and inverts it.
 This reverses the state of an expression.
 If it was false without the ! before, it would return true.
 If the statement was true, it would return false.
     -   Short-Circuit Evaluation
         *   Logical expressions are evaluated left to right.
 If the first condition can provide enough information to get the answer, then there is no need to evaluate the second condition.
+*   Using Logical And
+    -   Example;
+    -   let score1 = 8; // Round 1 score
+    -   let score2 = 8; // Round 2 score
+    -   let pass1 = 6; // Round 1 pass mark
+    -   let pass2 = 6; // Round 2 pass mark
+    -
+    -   // Check whether user passed both rounds, store result in variable
+    -   let passBoth = (score1 >= pass1) && (score2 >= pass2);
+    -
+    -   // Create message
+    -   let msg = 'Both rounds passed: ' + passBoth;
+    -
+    -   // Write the message into the page
+    -   let el = document.getElementById('answer');
+    -   el.textContent = msg;
+        *   In this example, a math test has two rounds.
+For each round there are two variables: one holds the user's score for that round; the other holds the pass mark for that round.
+The logical AND is used to see if the user's score is greater than or equal to the pass mark in both of the rounds of the test.
+The result is stored in a varuable called passBoth.
+The example finishes off by letting the user know whether or not they have passed both rounds.
+        *   It is rare that you would ever write the Boolean result into the page like we are doing here.
+As you will see later, it is more likely that you would check a condition, and if it is true, run other statements.